dwhiffing/fury/content/aar/mf/mf1/body.md

 are in motion to help you achieve what many have tried and failed in the past.

-Take your hammer and bang on the door – the Russians are coming\!
+Take your hammer and bang on the door – the Russians are coming!

 ***Scenario Name: Catherine the Great’s longest serving consort, Prince Potemkin, after securing control of the